cout970/cron-rs/README.md

 - `time_limit`: Maximum execution time in seconds (optional)
 - `env`: Environment variables for the task (optional)
 - `run_as`: User to run the task as (optional)
+- `shell`: Shell to use for command execution (optional, defaults to /bin/sh)

 ### Scheduling Options
 You can use either `when` or `every` to specify when a task should run: